 “Don’t let my appearance fool you,” joked Aldrin Plaza.
 He loves to play tennis and basketball, he said.
 But more importantly, there is indeed more to Aldrin than meets the eye.

-An urban development officer and one of the national staff helming the Urban Sector Group (USG) Secretariat, Aldrin supports operations and coordinates the work of the trust funds under the Urban Financing Partnership Facility.
-He also manages the knowledge work of the sector, lately supervising the development of the Livable Cities website envisioned by USG chief Vijay Padmanabhan.
+A senior urban development officer and one of the national staff helming the Urban Sector Group (USG) Secretariat, Aldrin supports operations and coordinates the work of the trust funds under the Urban Financing Partnership Facility.
+He also manages the knowledge work of the sector, lately supervising the development of the Livable Cities website envisioned by then USG chief Vijay Padmanabhan.
 In addition, Aldrin is quite the prolific blogger.
 His most recent piece on solid waste management in the Philippines drew various news outlets, such as the Philippine Star and Xinhua News, to republish or report on the issue.
 His blog on traditional laws of indigenous peoples was also one of the most visited pages in ADB Blogs in 2016.